natureminded/django_template/readme.md

 core Django files is listed below.* Any failures updating Django variables to your own project and application variables, will cause the application to break.

+## A Word on Updating this Project:
+Just to let you know there are about 30+ steps listed below on how to customize this template and create a new project from it.
+You can definitely pursue customizing this on your own, and may update variables by find errors using the debugger and folllowing them to completion.
+If however, you get lost, you can use the steps below to see step by step exactly, how to take this repo and turn it into a new project.

 ## Instructions:

 1. Clone this repository into a folder where you'd like it to live.